RGlyph

 filterRedundantPoints enables the MathGlyph drawPoints

-filterRedundantPoints
+filterRedundantPoints option.

 interpolate(factor, minGlyph, maxGlyph, round=True, suppressError=True)